 “Too close, Mr. Hallisey,” Wyndie, Ofelia’s governess, warned from her spot on the sofa.

 “I heard that,” Isobel called.
-“Gareth and I adore you, Roman, but if you teach our daughter ill manners, you’ll outstay your welcome.”
+“Gareth and I adore you, Roman, but you’d better not teach out daughter any foul manners.”

 Ofelia giggled.
 “He just winked!”

 “I did no such thing!
-Isobel, your daughter doesn’t need me to teach her ill manners; she’s already quite the little liar,” Roman said.
+Isobel, your daughter doesn’t need me to teach her foul manners; she’s already quite the little liar.”

 “Mother!”
 Ofelia screeched, cutting off her protests when Roman picked his own fake sword back up and the battle began again.

-“You two are going to be the death of me, I swear,” Isobel said, appearing in the doorway.
+Isobel appeared in the doorway and leaned against the frame.
 She looked tired, thick strands of black hair coming out of its simple bun to frame her face.
-But she looked fond, too, in the way that she smiled at them.
+But she smiled fondly at them, all the same.
 “I feel like I have two children, instead of just one.”

 “It’s my youthful energy,” Roman said sagely.
 “I’d share the wealth, if I could.”

 Roman fended off another surprise attack from Ofelia.
 It took barely a fraction of his attention.
-“Where’s Gareth?”
+“Isobel, where’s Gareth?”

 “I’m not sure,” Isobel said.
-“He was acting so strangely this morning.
+“He was acting very strangely this morning.
+Last night, too.
 I’m worried.”

 Roman looked at Isobel, which caused him to get whacked by a heavy wooden sword.
 He barely seemed to notice.
 “Strange how?”